martinsolent/figma/docs/pixel_perfect/pixel-perfect-app-bar.md

 ![](../images/pixel_perfect/top_bar/bar_1.png)

+## Connect to icon library - Step 2

  We could bring in icons using a plug-in, but we will import a icons libary this gives us the option to swap out (change) any of the icons.
 This will only work in the teams (Education Teams) version of Figma.